-Depending on how long you’ve been living abroad, you may find that, on return to the UK, you are now eligible for certain benefits that you did not previously qualify for.
+Depending on how long you’ve been living abroad, you may find that you are now eligible for certain benefits that you did not previously qualify for on your return to the UK.

 These include pension credit, housing benefits or council tax reduction.
 Most UK benefits are means-tested, taking into account income and savings.

 If you earn significantly more or less than you did when you emigrated from the UK, be sure to see how you now qualify.

 Browse the official UK government guidance for benefits to learn more.

 Double-check UK regulations on medication

 If you’ve already registered with a local GP practice, consider calling them and enquiring about the regulations on any medication you may take.

 The UK regulates some medications more strictly than other countries.
 You may have to be referred to a specialist to continue receiving your prescription in the UK.

 Some waiting lists are longer than others – you might have to wait as long as 9 months for an appointment in some cases.